 The Boat House Battery is crucial to the reliability and functioning of just about everything on board.
 This covers the important task of selecting suitable batteries for use in service (house battery power) roles.
-Most problems arise from improper battery selection.
+Most problems arise from improper boat house battery selection.
 Battery bank capacities are either too small, with resultant power shortages, or so large that the charging system cannot properly recharge them, resulting in premature battery failure due to sulfation.
 Initially, it is essential to list all the equipment on your boat along with power consumption ratings.
 It takes time to do and I am surprised at how many people have never done this audit exercise.
 It is like not knowing what is in your gas tanks before heading off on a long road trip.

 Equipment power consumption ratings can usually be found on equipment nameplates on each item of gear or within equipment manuals.
 It is recommended that the ratings, that are usually expressed in watts, be converted to current in amps.
 To do this, divide the power by your system voltage.
 Calculate the current consumption for a 12-hour period while in port or anchored.
 The calculation makes a base assumption that the engine will not be operated, and no generator with battery charging will be operational, or any renewables used.
-This is the baseline calculation.
+This is the baseline boat house battery calculation.
 While motoring, all power is being effectively supplied from your engine alternators, and when the boat house battery is charged the alternator effectively supplies all power.

 Create a simple table on your laptop or whatever works for you.
-I have added a page for you to use with the typical power consumption, so print off the page and insert your own values and then calculate your vessel loadings.
+I have added a page for you to use with the typical power consumption, so print off the page and insert your own values and then calculate your vessel load.

 Load Calculation Table.
 To calculate the total system loading for a boat house battery, multiply the total current values by the number of hours to get the amp-hour rating.
 If equipment uses 1 amp over 24 hours, then it consumes 24 amp-hours.